zoan/marc-and-winnie/readme.md

     + Party images
     + RSVP BG
 - ~~Google Analytics~~
+- Check other wedding sites to confirm what details to include

 #### Header
-- find header hover bg
+- Find header hover bg
+- Change text color for each section on enter

 #### Venue
 - ~~As sidebar?~~